devanshuThakar/stock-news-made-easy/README.md

 * The fine-tune model is available on request OR you can use your own summarization model.
 * Reddit PRAW's API credentials are hidden in the code files.
 Get your own Reddit API credentials wherever needed.

-> ⚠️  **Remeber to change Reddit API credential varaiables with your own credential values.**
+> ⚠️  **Remeber to change Reddit API credential variables with your own credential values.**